Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Abstract

 \section{Abstract}

 It is common to assume that agents will adopt Nash equilibrium strategies; however, experimental studies have demonstrated that Nash equilibrium is often a poor description of human players' behavior in unrepeated normal-form games.
-In this paper, we analyze four widely studied models (QRE, Lk, Cognitive Hierarchy, QLk) that aim to describe actual, rather than idealized, human behavior in such games.
-We performed what we believe is the most comprehensive meta-analysis of these models, leveraging nine different data sets from the literature recording human play of two-player games.
-We began by evaluating the models' \emph{generalization} or \emph{predictive} performance, asking how well a model fits unseen ``test data'' after having had its parameters calibrated based on separate ``training data''.
-Surprisingly, we found that (what we dub) the QLk model of \cite{stahl94} consistently achieved the best performance.
+In this paper, we analyze five widely studied models (Quantal Response Equilibrium, Level-$k$, Cognitive Hierarchy, QLk, and Noisy Introspection) that aim to describe actual, rather than idealized, human behavior in such games.
+We performed what we believe is the most comprehensive meta-analysis of these models, leveraging ten different data sets from the literature recording human play of two-player games.
+We began by evaluating the models' \emph{generalization} or \emph{predictive} performance, asking how well a model fits unseen \emph{test data} after having had its parameters calibrated based on separate \emph{training data}.
+Surprisingly, we found that what we dub the QLk model of \cite{stahl94} consistently achieved the best performance.
 Motivated by this finding, we describe methods for analyzing the posterior distributions over a model's parameters.
 We found that QLk's parameters were being set to values that were not consistent with their intended economic interpretations.
 We thus explored variations of QLk, ultimately identifying a new model family that has fewer parameters, gives rise to more parsimonious parameter values, and achieves better predictive performance.